 WAFA: You know I spend less than the brakes on a boat.
+I don't like handing over money for stupid things.
 It's all for saving, as my mother always said.

 HUGO: You're hopeless, Wafa.
 Look at you, coming from the airport all by yourself on a bus with these suitcases that weigh...
 (HELPS HER WITH ONE) Did you bring a dead body from Africa?